Animosity/USB-C-Radio-Roundup/index.md

 There have been good & bad implementations of USB-C brought to market and this table summarizes the basic facts about each USB-C port.

 ## How to Help
 Have or know about a USB-C radio not on the list?
 We want to know if works properly!
+Feel free to modify and submit Pull Request with any new radio product info.

-What you need:
+### What you need:
 1) A known-good USB-C to USB-C cable
 2) A USB-C wall-wart charger/powerbank (with a USB-C receptacle)
 3) A USB-C radio